marulango/Puchi.js/README.md

 # Puchi.js
+## The first Gluten-free javascript library.
-## Kind of a glitchSort port for p5.js
+### Kind of a glitchSort port for p5.js

 Inspired by Paul Hertz's [glitchSort](http://paulhertz.net/factory/2012/08/glitchsort2/) for Processing using [Kim Asendorf's](http://kimasendorf.tumblr.com/post/32936480093/processing-source-code) algorithm for pixel sorting.